 Post-traumatic stress disorder can occur following trauma.
 You don’t have to experience the event to suffer from PTSD; hearing a loved one has passed away can trigger PTSD.
 You won’t always experience PTSD following a traumatic event, it’s unique to you as an individual.
+PTSD counselling Birmingham aims to help individuals cope with the symptoms of PTSD and regain control over their lives.

 If you believe you‘re suffering from PTSD, visit your G.P. in the first instance for an official diagnosis.